Where are you moving to?

 Tacoma is Relatively Safe

-With a comparatively low cost-of-living in mind, it is worth noting that Tacoma is generally ranked as “relatively safe.”
+With a comparatively low cost of living in mind, it is worth noting that Tacoma is generally ranked as “relatively safe.”
 On a national basis, this city is ranked 1% safer than the average U.S. city (Neighborhood Scout).

 In terms of overall crime statistics, Tacoma is roughly on par with larger cities like Los Angeles, San Francisco, and Chicago.
 The chance of violent crime happening to you in Tacoma or Seattle is nearly identical.